realtyem/synapse-workers/README.md

 # Synapse with Workers Docker Image
 ***BIG FAT WARNING BITS: I'm still double checking everything here is true, use with a pinch of salt.***

 Synapse Docker image based on Matrix.org's [workers dockerfile](https://github.com/matrix-org/synapse/docker/Dockerfile-workers).
 Built for use on Unraid, but can be used elsewhere.
+By default, Python only allows a single process because of a [GIL](https://realpython.com/python-gil/).
+The developers of Synapse decided that the best way to bring the use of multiple CPU's into the equation was to use 'workers'.

 [Synapse Official repository](https://github.com/matrix-org/synapse)

 [Synapse Configuration Manual](https://matrix-org.github.io/synapse/latest/)

 Two things make this container better than others I've seen:
 1. You can delete your homeserver.yaml(the main configuration file) and it will just remake it based on variables you declare.
 Keeps everything clean and up-to-date.
  Everything can be  stored in the template for ease of use.
 If you use an existing homeserver.yaml, you will need to edit homeserver.yaml manually to use 8080 as the main listener port instead of the default 8008 because of the internal reverse proxy.
-2. Adding workers so that it can truly be multiprocess capable so as simple as adding the names to a variable and recreating(force updating) the image.
-All the worker details including reverse proxy and replication is handled for you.
+2. Adding workers so that it can truly be multiprocess capable is as simple as adding the names to an environmental variable and recreating(or force updating) the container.
+ All the worker details including reverse proxying of endpoints and replication is handled for you.
 Add and remove workers as you want.

 ### Required Template bits
 *(if remaking your configuration, unused otherwise)*: